tlinjordet/gpu_ux_uis/README.md

 ```
 conda create -n pytorch_env -c pytorch pytorch torchvision numpy -y
 ```
-will create an environment that can later be activated by the command `conda activate pytorch_env` assuming the correct base Anaconda environment is activated, here done by `uenv miniconda-python39`.
+will create an environment that can later be activated by the command `conda activate pytorch_env` assuming the correct base Anaconda or Miniconda environment is activated, here done by `uenv miniconda-python39`.

 ### GPU-job script